phaniamt/my-kube/README.md

   token: abcd

-minikube kubectl -- patch secret hmac-token -n prow --patch $(Get-Content C:\hmac-token.yaml -Raw) minikube kubectl -- patch secret github-token -n prow --patch $(Get-Content C:\github-token.yaml -Raw)
+minikube kubectl -- patch secret hmac-token -n prow --patch $(Get-Content C:\hmac-token.yaml -Raw)

+minikube kubectl -- patch secret github-token -n prow --patch $(Get-Content C:\github-token.yaml -Raw)

 at this point verify that all prow pods are up and running

 ### ultrahook to forward github events to local minikube instance

-sign up for ultrakook. you'll recieve a api key in your email place the contents of the api key in .ultrahook file in the current user's home dir install ruby sudo gem install ultrahook
+sign up for ultrakook.
+You'll recieve a api key in your email Place the contents of the api key in ".ultrahook" file in the current user's home dir install ruby sudo gem install ultrahook